-A variety of enrichment stations will be located throughout the Zoo, displaying and explaining the five different types of enrichment, and how the zookeepers use these techniques to keep the animals active and healthy.
-Stations will be available from 9 a.m. to noon.
+A variety of enrichment stations will be located in the Zoo’s pachyderm mall, displaying and explaining the five different types of enrichment, and how the zookeepers use these techniques to keep the animals active and healthy.

 The five types of enrichment used at the Milwaukee County Zoo include:

-Also, zookeepers will present talks throughout the day, in the different animal areas, showing a variety of the items used for enrichment.
-Some of the animals that will be featured include: gorillas, elephants, octopus, meerkats, hippos, and straw-colored fruit bats, to mention a few.
+Also, a variety of zookeeper chats will be presented throughout the day, in the different animal areas, showing a variety of the items used for enrichment.
+Some of the animals that will be featured include: grizzly bears, rhinos, tree kangaroos, red river hogs, Gentoo penguins and harbor seals, to mention a few.

-Additional activities include giving visitors opportunities to: forage like an orangutan (search for a treat in a tub of shredded material), stimulate senses with a scent game (guess the scent in containers which are used to stimulate the big cats), experience a Zoo exhibit like an animal, participate in a training game with zookeepers, and use the actual enrichment items that our animals interact with.
-Even learn how enrichment can be used with your own pets, and make your own puzzle feeder (while supplies last).Join us for this unique special event at the Zoo – event activities are free with regular Zoo admission.
-For more information on Animal Enrichment Day, contact the Zoo’s Public Affairs and Services Division at 414.256.5411.
+Additional activities include giving visitors opportunities to: forage like an orangutan (search for a treat in a tub of shredded material), stimulate senses with a scent game (guess the scent in containers which are used to stimulate the big cats), experience a Zoo exhibit like an animal, see the various training tools used by keepers, and watch a video of our different training techniques.
+During the activities, visitors can also purchase enrichment items from our Amazon Wish List, or make a donation for items to be purchased at a later time by the zookeepers.Join us for this unique special event at the Zoo – activities are free with regular Zoo admission.
+For more information, contact the Zoo at 414.771.3040.